 How Are Dry Sockets Treated?

 The good news is that while dry sockets are painful, they are treatable, too.
-If you come to our Glendale office with dry sockets, we’ll prescribe you pain medication for your comfort, and insert a medicated dressing into the affected surgical site(s) so that your body can heal.
+If you come to our Pasadena office with dry sockets, we’ll prescribe you pain medication for your comfort, and insert a medicated dressing into the affected surgical site(s) so that your body can heal.
 You’ll need to return to Lytle, Tate & Stamper within a few days to have this dressing changed, too.

 If you’ve recently had wisdom teeth extraction and are experiencing extreme pain and swelling, don’t let yourself suffer.
 Call us at (818) 240-1805 to schedule an immediate appointment and evaluation of your extraction sites.